kevincon/dotaml/README.md

 ### Installing required packages

-Now that you're in VirtualEnv, run the following command to automatically install all of the Python modules that DotaRec requires:
+Now that you're in VirtualEnv, run the following command to automatically install all of the Python modules that are required:

     pip install -r requirements.txt